-- Look for a mentor that feels right for your learning.
-Many like to have a mentor near their part of the world/country, but this is not essential.
+- Look for a supervisor that feels right for your learning.
+Many like to have a supervisor near their part of the world/country, but this is not essential.

-- Ask the mentor if they are open to new work.
+- Ask the supervisor if they are open to new work.

 - This is a pay as you go system.
 Each time you submit 10 CRs you pay $100 to your mentor, by check or PayPal.